DobbyJT/arduino_project/README.md

 Since, there are many systems and interrupts, we decided to devide hardware to behave efficiently.

-One for activating encoder motor, in order words, chassis and the other for servo motor.
+The Arduino_mega_dc is about main motor and it has code about pid for synchronizing two motors and pid for target speed.

+The Arduino_uno_regen is code for systme of regenerative braking.
+Since we use relay module, there should be code with it to divide voltage in and out.

+The Arduino_uno_servo is code for steering and lane tracing.

 We also put our subsystems and trials in subsystem folder.